Articles by GroundControl

 Continuous experimenting in innovation

 In the last post, I talked about the importance of validated learning.
 Trying to validate your way to a working business model.
 You don’t validate your business model by running one single experiment.
-Continuously testing risky assumptions is important in every phase of your startup.
-Helping you to de-risk the path to a successful business […]
+Continuously testing risky assumptions is important in every phase of your startup, this process is called Lean Innovation.
+Helping you to de-risk […]

 Read More »